An Empirical Study of Realized GNN Expressiveness: Details on Regular Graphs

 In this section, we introduce the relationship between four types of regular graphs.
 The inclusion relations of them are shown in Figure~\ref{fig:relationship}, but their difficulty relations and inclusion relations are not consistent.

-A graph is a regular graph if all the vertices have the same degree.
-A regular graph with $v$ vertices and degree $k$ is strongly regular if there are integers $\lambda$ and $\mu$ such that every two adjacent vertices have $\lambda$ common neighbors and every two non-adjacent vertices have $\mu$ common neighbors.
-Thus it can be denoted as srg$(v, k, \lambda, \mu)$ with four parameters.
+A graph is deemed a regular graph when all of its vertices possess an identical degree.
+If a regular graph, with $v$ vertices and degree $k$, satisfies the additional conditions wherein any two adjacent vertices share $\lambda$ common neighbors, and any two non-adjacent vertices share $\mu$ common neighbors, it is categorized as a strongly regular graph.
+Hence, it can be represented as srg$(v, k, \lambda, \mu)$, denoting its four associated parameters.
+It is worth mentioning that the diameter of a connected strongly regular graph is always 2~\citep{brouwer2012strongly}.

-Regular graphs and strongly regular graphs are widely used for expressiveness analysis.
-The difficulty of strongly regular graphs is greatly increased compared to general regular graphs since they include additional requirements.
-The simplest strongly regular graphs with the same parameters (srg$(16,6,2,2)$) are the Shrikhande graph and $4\times 4$-Rook's graph, as shown in Figure~\ref{fig:BREC}(c)).
+Regular graphs and strongly regular graphs find wide application in expressiveness analysis.
+The difficulty of strongly regular graphs surpasses that of general regular graphs due to the imposition of additional requirements.
+Notably, the simplest strongly regular graphs with identical parameters (srg$(16,6,2,2)$) are exemplified by the Shrikhande graph and the $4\times 4$-Rook's graph, as depicted in Figure~\ref{fig:BREC}(c).

-4-vertex condition graphs and distance regular graphs increase the difficulty but with opposite development directions.
-4-vertex condition graph is a strongly regular graph with an additional property.
-It further requires the number of edges between 2 vertices' common neighbors to be determined by whether the two vertices are connected.
-Distance regular graphs, however, are implemented by expanding the definition of strongly regular graphs.
-A distance regular graph is a regular graph such that for any two vertices $v$ and $w$, the number of vertices at a distance $j$ from $v$ and at a distance $k$ from $w$ depends only upon $j, k$ and the distance between $v$ and $w$.
-A distance regular graph with radius $=2$ is a strongly regular graph.
+Both 4-vertex condition graphs and distance regular graphs introduce heightened complexities, albeit in opposing directions.
+A 4-vertex condition graph is a strongly regular graph with an additional property that mandates the determination of the number of edges between the common neighbors of two vertices based on their connectivity~\citep{brouwer2021strongly}.
+Conversely, distance regular graphs expand upon the definition of strongly regular graphs by specifying that for any two vertices $v$ and $w$, the count of vertices at a distance $j$ from $v$ and at a distance $k$ from $w$ relies solely on $j$, $k$, and the distance between $v$ and $w$.
+Notably, a distance regular graph with a radius of $2$ is equivalent to a strongly regular graph.

-The 4-vertex condition graph has yet to be considered in previous studies.
-The examples of distance regular graphs are also relatively rare and difficult to analyze by example.
-We added them to BREC to motivate relevant research further.
+The 4-vertex condition graph has yet to be explored in previous research endeavors.
+Similarly, instances of distance regular graphs are relatively scarce and analyzing them through examples proves to be challenging.
+To encourage further research in these domains, we have incorporated them into BREC.